Stories & More for Preschoolers: Fridays @ 11:00 am

 Join the Sleeping Bear Nature Group for their monthly excursion, lead by Penny Krebiehl.
-Meet at the library first for some discussion and practice, then depart to observe local flora and fauna.
+Meet at the library first for some discussion and practice, then depart for some observation and sketching in the field.
 Be sure to pack pencils/pens, paper or drawing book/journal, water bottle, snacks/lunch, and dress appropriately for the weather with comfy walking shoes, and your curiosity.
 Registration is not mandatory, but is helpful in the event of schedule changes or inclement weather.

 Get Set Up: Life-long learning for Seniors